-Applicant Selection Process for Candidates through CASPA
+Applicant Selection Process

-Graduate applications are scored based on G.P.A. (cumulative G.P.A. and overall science G.P.A.), the level of degree (Bachelor's, Master's), King's degree, type of major (science or non-science), and the quality and quantity of the health care experience/shadowing hours.
-Your personal statement, references, and other experiences (work experience, community service, extra-curricular activities, etc.) included on your application are also scored.
+Graduate applications are scored based on GPA (cumulative GPA and overall science GPA).
+A King's degree and a science degree is awarded extra points in the scoring process.
+Additional points are also awarded for advanced degrees and graduate course credits.
+The quality and quantity of the health care experience/shadowing hours are also scored.
+Your personal statement, references and other experiences (work experience, community service, extra-curricular activities, etc.) included on your application are also scored.
+Points may also be deducted from scoring for disciplinary actions.
 A personal interview is required for admission.
-Selected candidates will receive an invitation for an interview in late January/early February.
-Selected candidates will be scored on their interview and a required on-site writing sample.
-The King's College Department of Physician Assistant Studies will make a decision and notify the candidates within 2 weeks of their interview.
-This interview and selection process will continue until the class is filled or until July 20th, whichever comes first.
+Selected candidates will receive an invitation for an interview.
+Selected candidates will be scored during their interview and will be required to do an on-site writing sample.
+The King's College Department of Physician Assistant Studies will make a decision and notify the candidates within 2-3 weeks of their interview.
+This